-The signs of grooming aren't always obvious.
+The signs of grooming are not always obvious.
 Groomers will also go to great lengths not to be identified.
 Children may:

 - Be very secretive, including about what they are doing online

 - Have older boyfriends or girlfriends

 - Go to unusual places to meet friends

-- Have new things such as clothes or mobile phones that they can't or won't explain

 - Have access to drugs and alcohol.